coderkarthiko/dl2/README.md

 ![](tfgan.gif)

-# CNNdl2.ipynb
+# CNN-MLP-benchmarks-dl2.ipynb
-CNN implementation using dl2 to train an MNIST classifier.
-Here, I compare the performances of various gradient descent optimizers.
+CNN + MLP implementation using dl2 to train an MNIST classifier.
+Here, I compare the performances of various gradient descent optimizers on MLPs and CNNs.
 It took me a while to figure out backpropagation through convolution, transpose convolution, pooling (sub-sampling) and transpose pooling (super-sampling) layers.

 #### Different optimizers reach a local minima at different rates